kubershahi/kubershahi/README.md

 I am actively seeking opportunities in Software Engineering 🛠️, Machine Learning 🤖, or Data Science 📈.
 I have two years of industry experience  as a Data Scientist 👨‍🔬 at a supply chain financing company 🏛️, where I built tools and technologies to drive business growth 💸 and enhance operational efficiency ⚙️.

-My past research 📄 and work experience 🏢 span areas such as Abstractive Text Summarization, Privacy-Preserving Neural Networks, Subpopulation Attack (Data Poisoning), One-shot Learning, Web Development 📱, and Email End-to-End Encryption ✉️.
+My past research 📄 and work experience 🏢 span various areas, including Abstractive Text Summarization, Privacy-Preserving Neural Networks, Subpopulation Attack (Data Poisoning), One-shot Learning, Web Development 📱, and Email End-to-End Encryption ✉️.
 (Scroll down to see my projects.)

 ❄️ Outside of work, I’m a fan of thrillers, sci-fi 🛠️, and space 🌌 movies 🎥, and I follow Football ⚽ religiously (Chelsea supporter).